bloobsky/complain-it/README.md

 This Project uses Semantic Versioning (https://semver.org/)

--->0.1.7 -- App.py beautified and removed unneccesary code
--->0.1.6 -- Removed duplicate 'viewport' in base.html
--->0.1.5 -- Added EuroSymbol€ next to the 'value' form
+-->0.1.8 -- Added  'media queries' for photos uploaded to be presented differently on all devices -->0.1.7 -- App.py beautified and removed unneccesary code -->0.1.6 -- Removed duplicate 'viewport' in base.html -->0.1.5 -- Added EuroSymbol€ next to the 'value' form